Have you spent more this year?

 An expert from thinkmoney said: "It looks like people have been spending a little bit more than in July-September of last year - especially when it comes to things like leisure.
 This could indicate that people have a little bit more 'disposable' income to play with.

 "It's an encouraging sign, but many households are still struggling with their budget.
 To find out exactly how your spending has been going, make sure your budget is up-to-date.
 If you can figure out how much you're spending on your 'essentials', like housing, food and transport, you'll be able to see what's left over.

 "Think about how much of your 'left-over' money you've been spending.
 It's absolutely fine to be spending a bit more than last year on leisure, restaurants, recreation etc. - just as long as you've also had a bit more money to spend.
 Just double-check that certain areas of your budget haven't grown more than they should have.

-"If you've been finding it hard to organise the money in your account this year, a budgeting service like the thinkmoney Personal Account could help."
+"If you've been finding it hard to organise the money in your account this year, a budgeting service like the thinkmoney Managed Current Account could help."